rbuscot01/rbuscot01/README.md

 - 💬 I have a background working as an architect and service designer.
 - 👯 I’m looking to collaborate on projects that place the User Experience at their heart.
-- 🌱 Curious about what I used to do before coding ? -> www.remibuscot.com.
+- 🌱 Curious about what I used to do before coding ? -> www.remibuscot.com

-📩 Wanna get in touch ? -> Send me an email
+📩 Wanna get in touch ? buscot.remi@gmail.com